Venture Capital: Fund your Startup

 Role of a Venture Capitalist

-A venture capitalist is an investor that provides capital investment to startups or small businesses with the high-growth outlook in return for an equity or percentage ownership of the company.
+A venture capitalist is an investor that provides capital investment to startups or small businesses with a high-growth outlook in return for an equity or percentage ownership of the company.

 Such investors risk their time and money on these companies because they may earn a huge return on investment if these ventures are successful.
 The risk of failure in venture capital is often higher due to the uncertainties involved with new companies with no track record.